Siimas/ECDSA-Node/README.md

 #### Todo

-- [ x ] Make the user register their address in the server with the public key
+- [x] Make the user register their address in the server with the public key

-#### Questions

-- How to use the private key without giving it to the web app (client).
-Solution: Pass the signature (replace the wallet address to the signature)